TeseoLou/codoku/README.md

 Additionally, I will fork this repository so that it can be cloned for future use and development.

 # 9. Future Developments
 While the current version of **Codoku** is fully functional, responsive, and accessible, several enhancements are planned for future releases.

+These improvements are intended to:

-These improvements aim to build upon the strong foundation established during development and address performance optimizations, accessibility refinements, and extended functionality.
+- Build on the strong foundation established during development
+- Address remaining performance optimization opportunities
+- Refine accessibility to reach even more users
+- Introduce advanced features for extended engagement and replayability

 ## **9.1 Accessibility Improvements**
-Codoku prioritizes accessibility, but several enhancements remain to support full keyboard control and screen reader interaction.
-These changes will help ensure a more inclusive experience for users with diverse needs.
+Codoku prioritizes accessibility, but several enhancements remain to support full keyboard control and improved screen reader interaction.

+These planned upgrades will help ensure:

+- Greater support for non-pointer users through complete keyboard navigability
+- Clearer, semantically rich ARIA roles within the puzzle grid
+- More meaningful narration of gameplay feedback for assistive technology

 ### **9.1.1 Grid Cell Keyboard Navigation**
 - **Issue**: Currently, users must use a mouse or touchscreen to select grid cells; full keyboard-only gameplay isn’t supported.